NRGlab/Surfaces/README.md

 For ligand interaction we can use the same function, but adding the LIG atom type definition to the .def file and defining in the pdf file a chain for the ligand, such as X

+To update the .def file with ligand atom types

+python ligand_atomtypes.py -fl ligand_file.pdb

+For the interaction calculation

 python new_surface_cont.py -f file.pdb -c1 A -c2 X -o output.csv -def custom_atomtypes_definition.def -dat atomtypes_interactions.dat

 For a visual output as a pymol session